Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Morphisms from intersections

-The above identified direct summand of $\on{Mor}_{\mathcal{L}}(M^L_{\gamma},M^{L'}_{\gamma})$ account for the entire morphism object and match the count given in \Cref{homthm2}, see also \Cref{endomorlem}.
+The above identified direct summand of $\on{Mor}_{\mathcal{L}}(M^L_{\gamma},M^{L'}_{\gamma})$ account for the entire morphism object and match the count given in \Cref{homthm2}.
 This thus concludes the proof in the case that $\gamma$ is not closed.\\